ViktorMathe/deepestcleaning/README.md

 ## _**User Stories**_

  ### _**Completed User Stories:**_

+    * As a User I would like to have a clean layout what is easy to see through

     * As a User I want to able to register to the website to book my cleaning

+    * As a User I would like to have an easy navigation between the pages

     * As a User I would like to be able to book a cleaning